duckmanager/Bathymetric-map-Lake-Caputh/docs/main_docu.md

 ```
 --level_reference_date
 ```
-Otherwise the best fitting will be automatically applied and shown.
+Otherwise, the best fitting will be automatically applied and shown.
 The best fit is:
-- The first survey day that has an equivalent in the waterlevel measurements.
+- The first survey day that has an equivalent in the water level measurements.
-- If no exact match exists, the date closest to a waterlevel emasurement will be used
+- If no exact match exists, the date closest to a water level measurement will be used.

-The waterlevel emasurements have to be at least on the first (or earlier) and last (or later) survey day.
+The water level measurements have to be at least on the first (or earlier) and last (or later) survey day.

 specific [description](#correct_waterlevel)

 ### Shore-points
-To not use depth measurments from the shore line but to create points of 0m depth instead, use:
+To not use depth measurements from the shoreline but to create points of 0 m depth instead, use:
 ```
 --edge_points_zero
 ```
 specific [description](#generate_boundary_points)

-### Create Validation dataset
+### Create Validation Dataset
-The points along the shoreline wont be in the two downsized datasets (interpolation-, validation dataset)
+The points along the shoreline won't be in the two downsized datasets (interpolation and validation dataset).
-To change the interval for assignment to the validation dataset, use (every Xth point will be assigned to val-dataset):
+To change the interval for assignment to the validation dataset, use (every Xth point will be assigned to the validation dataset):
 ```
 --validation_sample_rate X
 ```